-- 1/ The public relation officer shall not permit any request for an access to a cabinet record or a request to conform the existence or non existence of information contained in a cabinet record other than those records that are made available to the general public by the decision of the cabinet. - 2/ Without prejudice to sub article (1) of this Article, a cabinet document shall include:
+1) The public relation officer shall not permit any request for an access to a cabinet record or a request to conform the existence or non existence of information contained in a cabinet record other than those records that are made available to the general public by the decision of the cabinet.

+2) Without prejudice to sub article (1)of this Article, a cabinet document shall include:

-- a)a record that has been submitted to the cabinet for its consideration or is proposed by a head of the public body to be so submitted, being a document that was brought into existence for the purpose of submission for consideration by the cabinet; - b) an official document of a cabinet; - c) a document that is a copy of, or a part of, or contains an extract from, the document referred to in sub-article(a)or (b); or a record the disclosure of which would involve the disclosure of any deliberation or decision of cabinet, or its committee other than a document by which a decision of the cabinet was officially published.
+a) a record that has been submitted to the cabinet for its consideration or is proposed by a head of the public body to be so submitted, being a document that was brought into existence for the purpose of submission for consideration by the cabinet;

+b) an official document of a cabinet;

+c) a document that is a copy of, or a part of, or contains an extract from, the document referred to in sub-article(a)or(b); or committee other than a document by which a decision of the cabinet was officially published.